sandeepreddyb7/starter-academic/content/home/experience.md

     date_start: '2020-03-16'
     date_end: ''
     description: |2-
-        Development of digital twin of deep water ocean basin
+        Development of digital twin of ocean wave environment

         * Reconstruction of ocean wave field from instantaneous probe data using the concepts of compressed sensing
         * Reduced order models for fast propagation of multi-directional ocean wave fields